Muhammad-Qasim-Raza/Muhammad-Qasim-Raza/README.md

 ## Hi there I'm <a href="https://www.linkedin.com/in/muhammad-qasim-raza-460a6b227/" target="_blank"> Muhammad Qasim Raza </a>

 I'm Muhammad Qasim Raza.
 I'm doing Bs Software Engineering from Sindh Madrasa-tul-Islam University, City Campus, Karachi.
-It's my third year at University (5th Semester).<br>
+It's my third year at University (6th Semester).<br>

 My academic background in software engineering has provided me with a strong foundation in relevant skills and knowledge, even if I haven't had the opportunity to apply them in a professional setting. <br>

-As part of my ongoing commitment to advancing my skills in web development, I have recently enrolled in MERN Stack Development training at "Bano Qabil Institute."
-While I have not yet gained hands-on experience with MongoDB, ExpressJS, ReactJS, and NodeJS, I am looking forward to learning about these essential components of full-stack web development and applying them to real-world projects.
+As part of my ongoing commitment to advancing my skills in web development, I have recently enrolled in MERN Stack Development training at "Bano Qabil Institute." and "SMIT" While I have not yet gained hands-on experience with MongoDB, ExpressJS, ReactJS, and NodeJS, I am looking forward to learning about these essential components of full-stack web development and applying them to real-world projects.
 The program has already provided me with valuable insights into the latest trends and best practices in the field.

 <hr>

 ## About Me:

 I am a talented, ambitious, and hardworking individual.
 As a student, I'm doing Bs Software Engineering from Sindh Madrasa-tul-Islam University, City Campus, Karachi.
-It's my third year at University (5th Semester). <br>
+It's my third year at University (6th Semester). <br>

-I am currently learning MERN Stack Development at "Bano Qabil Institute" to improve my skills in developing full-stack web applications.
+I am currently learning MERN Stack Development at "Bano Qabil Institute" and "SMIT" to improve my skills in developing full-stack web applications.
 Although I have just started the program, I am excited to learn about MongoDB, ExpressJS, ReactJS, and NodeJS, which are key tools and technologies used in this field. <br>

 Passion and Determination: Although lacking previous work experience, I am driven and eager to acquire new skills and advance in a professional environment. <br>